nickmalleson/surf/_posts/2015-12-10-ImprobableSim.md

 tags : [research, agent-based modelling, simulation, improbable]
 ---

-One of the main aims of the _surf_ project is to build an agent-based model of flows around a city.
+One of the main aims of the _surf_ project is to build an agent-based model of flows of people around a city.
 The earliest agent-based models (e.g. [Schelling's (1969) segregation model](http://www.jstor.org/stable/1823701#.Vmla3wxCeGM)) were run by hand which obviously limited their complexity.
 It would be realistically impossible to create a simulation of more than a handful of agents.

 <figure style="float:left; height:auto%; width:50%;padding:5px; margin: 0px 10px 10px 0px; -webkit-box-shadow: 5px 5px 8px 0px rgba(0,0,0,0.75);
 -moz-box-shadow: 5px 5px 8px 0px rgba(0,0,0,0.75);